cdap-guides/cdap-etl-guide/README.rst

   $ cdap.sh start

-Now navigate to the ETL Application that you want to create and you will find further instructions on how to create that specific ETL Application.
+Now navigate to the Hydrator Application that you want to create and you will find further instructions on how to create that specific application.

 Share and Discuss!